 - rain jacket

 - pump, patch kit, spare tube, tyre levers

-- any other spares or tools you might need
+- any other spares or tools you might need for your bike

 - water (if you're not sure how much to bring, ask)